pnp/syntex-samples/scenario-samples/ChatGPT-Integration/README.md

 ![image](https://user-images.githubusercontent.com/22641502/218748117-f5986232-0484-4f5e-b751-3337825b75fc.png)

-and select "Create new secret key"
+Then select "Create new secret key" and take a note of the secret key generated.
+You will need this later.

 ### Create a SharePoint Document Library in your Site
 In your Team or Communication SharePoint site you need to create a document library.